- <div style="background-image:url(/live/image/gid/56/width/1600/height/300/crop/1/29915_generic_green_campus_2.rev.1450299531.png)"/>

 A program of graduate courses designed to help teachers respond to the new Illinois civics requirement for high school students, offered through the Master of Liberal Studies Program of Lake Forest College.

 Civics and the American Founding program brings together small groups of high school teachers in special graduate seminars, led by members of the faculty of Lake Forest College’s Master of Liberal Studies program.
 These seminars focus on key issues and documents of political thought that have shaped our nation’s history.
-Support for this program is provided by the Jack Miller Center through the Harvey L. Miller Founding Civics Initiative and we work in collaboration with the Newberry Library.
+Support for this program is provided by the Jack Miller Center through the Harvey L. Miller Founding Civics Initiative.

-- Each course carries 4 semester hours of graduate credit or 60 PD hours.
+- The course carries 4 semester hours of graduate credit or 60 PD hours.

-- Registration for the coming academic year is now open.
+- Registration for this Summer 2018 course is now closed.
 Click here for application form.

 Full tuition grants for high school teachers in the Civics and the American Founding Program are supported by the Jack Miller Center through the Harvey L. Miller Founding Civics Initiative.
 For more information about the Jack Miller Center, see here.

 For more information about the program and the Fall and Spring seminars call Carol Gayle, Associate Director of Lake Forest College’s MLS program, at 847-735-5083, or email her at firstname.lastname@example.org.